Hansa Shipping

 Hansa Shipping AS is an Estonian shipping concern founded in 1999 in Tallinn, Estonia.
 The company provides chartering, crew management and ship management services.
-Hansa Shipping operates a fleet of 37 dry cargo ships ranging in size from 3481 to 11048 DWT and deployed in the Baltic Sea, North Sea and the Mediterranean.
-21 of the vessels are ice-classed and fly the EU flags.
+Hansa Shipping operates a fleet of 53 dry cargo ships ranging in size from 3481 to 11048 DWT and deployed in the Baltic Sea, North Sea and the Mediterranean.
+46 vessels of Hansa Shipping have an ice class.